- Demonstrate how to create and maintain a daily routine that meets the needs of the children

 To minimize transitions, consider all of the activities in your day that require all children and youth to do the same thing at the same time.
 First, ask yourself: Are all of these transition times necessary?
 For example, the importance of small-group time was mentioned above but this does not mean that small-group time needs to be a separate block of time in your school-age program day.
 Instead, you could make free-choice time longer and include small-group activities as choices within the free-choice time period.

 You can also consider if it is possible for children and youth to make some transitions on their own.
-For example, with snack time, you could decrease a number of whole-group transitions by offering “open snack.”
+For example, with snack time, you could decrease the number of whole-group transitions by offering “open snack.”
 Here, staff simply prepare the snack table and offer it as a choice, and children and youth come and go from this space as they are ready.
 In school-age programs, independence is often promoted by laying out picture cards or written directions to indicate how much food to take and reminders of what to do when finished.
 Open snack can not only decrease transitions, but it can help children and youth learn to be aware of the signs of hunger or thirst within their own bodies and give them greater control over meeting those needs.

 Routines are also an important part of your program day.
 Routines in school-age programs may include things such as arrival time, cleanup time, lunch time, and departure time.
 Many routines, such as meals or group time, are necessary and helpful for building a consistent classroom community.
 Planning is the key to successful routines.
 Routines should match a child’s stage of development.
-For school-age programs, this can be tricky, as there is likely a large range of developmental ability across the children and youth in your program.
-Although all children in your program should be encouraged to do things on their own and routines should be set up to support all children’s independence, for younger children in your program or some children with special learning needs, it is important to remember to keep routines clear and uncomplicated.
+For school-age programs, this can be tricky, as there is likely a large range of developmental abilities across the children and youth in your program.
+Although all children in your program should be encouraged to do things on their own and routines should be set up to support all children’s independence, for younger children in your program or some children with special needs, it is important to remember to keep routines clear and uncomplicated.

 If children and youth are struggling with a particular routine, it can be helpful to observe where the routine falls apart.
 Think about a routine in your school-age program that does not go as smoothly as you would like.
 Maybe children and youth in your program have a hard time during the last 15 minutes before program closing, when you typically ask them to focus on cleaning up the materials in different activity areas.
 Spend some time watching children and youth during this time.